Boston, MA Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we provide door‑to‑door auto transport in Boston, MA.
-When you book, we’ll ask for the exact pickup and delivery addresses—whether it’s a home, office, or a nearby parking lot—and our carrier will try to meet you there, adjusting for Boston’s narrow streets or historic districts if needed.
-If a location is not reachable, we’ll arrange a convenient alternative such as a local gas station or secure lot.
+Yes, we provide door-to-door auto transport in Boston, MA.
+When you book, just give us the exact pickup and delivery addresses—whether it’s a home driveway, a condo garage, or a nearby parking lot—and our carrier will handle the rest.
+If Boston’s narrow streets or traffic make a direct drop-off difficult, we’ll work with you to choose a convenient alternate spot such as a local gas station or the Boston Logan Airport cargo area.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don’t run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.